 Why an Accelerometer?

 Accelerometers are the most accurate pedometers on the market today.
-Accelerometer pedometers have no moving parts so there is no clicking sound as you are walking.
-They also test more accurate than spring-levered mechanisms whose accuracy becomes a problem when they are worn at a tilt which is often the case with larger body shapes and/or waist measurements or even those walking at slower speeds.
+Accelerometer pedometers have no moving parts, therefore there is no clicking sound as you are walking.
+They also test more accurate than spring-levered mechanisms.
+Accuracy on a spring-levered mechanism becomes a problem when they are worn at a tilt.
+This is often the case with larger body shapes and/or waist measurements or even those walking at slower speeds.
 The accelerometer pedometer can be worn at any tilt and will still be accurate.
-It also is more user-friendly in that it filters out incidental movement like crossing your legs or sneezing, being bumped, by not counting steps for 5 seconds to prevent recording false steps, and then starts counting at the 6th second so that the step count stays accurate.
+It is also more user-friendly in that it filters out incidental movement like crossing your legs or sneezing, being bumped.
+The accelerometer pedometer will not count steps for 5 seconds to prevent recording false steps and then starts counting at the 6th second so that the step count stays accurate.

 While the Digi-Walker or mechanical pedometers had to be worn on the waistband at a vertical angle for accuracy, the accelerometer can be worn on the waist, on the wrist, in a pocket or hang from a lanyard around the neck (this depends on the model and the brand).

 If there is a drawback to the Accelerometer pedometer it is that it will use more battery power than a normal pedometer battery.
-Careful selection of your accelerometer is important as you want an accelerometer pedometer that will go into “sleep mode” when inactive which will help to save battery power.
+Careful selection of your accelerometer is important as you want a model that will go into “sleep mode” when inactive which will help to save battery power.
 Depending on the accelerometer, your battery can last well over a year and is easy to replace.